talkol/ton-content/BLOG07.md

 * https://www.npmjs.com/org/ton

-  We were finally successful in taking over the `@ton` NPM organization!
+  We were finally successful in acquiring the `@ton` NPM organization!

   We are now on par with other prominent blockchain ecosystems like [@solana](https://www.npmjs.com/org/solana) that list all of the official core libraries under one namespace.